rodrigogs/juquinha/README.md

 ## This is a **very opinionated way** of microservicing with a full serverless approach, featuring [Serverless Framework](https://github.com/serverless/serverless), JavaScript and [AWS](https://aws.amazon.com/).

 ## Setup
+Copy `.env.sample` to a new file called `.env` and populate the environment variables.
 ```bash
 $ npm run bootstrap
 ```